inkognitro/oas-tszod-gen/README.md

 This one is only available when Zod schemas are generated due to the `withZod: true` configuration.

 ### Promise: Resolve Vs Reject
-Due to convenience, the provided `RequestHandler` implementations distinguish between "expected" and "unexpected" events.
+The provided `RequestHandler` implementations distinguish between "expected" and "unexpected" events.
+This means in other words:

-For example: Occurrences of responses which could not be received, e.g. due to cancellation, or also responses having no 2xx status code, are "expected" and the Promises delivered by the `requestHandler.execute` method will be `resolved` in such a case.
+In case of responses which could not be received (e.g. due to cancellation) or responses having not a 2xx status code are "expected".
+In such cases the Promises which were delivered by the `requestHandler.execute` method will therefore be `resolved`.
 On the other hand, "unexpected" things like a programming error are going to result in a `rejected` Promise.

+With that behaviour you only need to consider the `then`-method or just simply `await` the Promise in an async function.

 ## Semantic versioning
 **Worried about different code generation outputs after updating this library?**